Amreekk/Laravel-Jobs/README.md

 ## Installation

-Add the following to you composer.json file
+Add the following code to you composer.json file

     "fbf/laravel-jobs": "dev-master"